Decay of two-dimensional superfluid turbulence over pinning surface

 Finally, the numerical simulation of the vortex motion proceeds by integration of the equation of motion given by

 for $v_s > v_\mathrm{d}$ and $\bv{v}_L = 0$ otherwise, where $\bv{r}_k$ is the position of $k$th vortex.
-Here we already set $\bv{v}_n = 0$ and $\bv{v}_s$ is the sum of externally applied (probe) velocity $v_p\cos(2\pi f_p t)$ ($f_p=2$~kHz for all simulations) and velocity induced by all other vortices and their images due to boundary conditions.
-Note that for $v_s \to v_d^{-}$, $\hat\alpha' \to 1$ and the vortex velocity given by \eqref{eq:eom-pinning} smoothly increases above zero as $v_s$ exceeds $v_d$.
+Here we set $\bv{v}_n = 0$ and $\bv{v}_s$ is the sum of externally applied (probe) velocity $v_p\cos(2\pi f_p t)$ ($f_p=2$~kHz for all simulations) and velocity induced by all other vortices and their images due to boundary conditions.
+Note that as $v_s$ approaches $v_d$ from above, $\hat\alpha' \to 1$ (and $\Gamma\to\infty$) causing the vortex velocity given by \eqref{eq:eom-pinning} to smoothly decrease to zero.
 For all numerical simulations reported below, the domain size was $1\times 1$~mm$^{2}$, the boundary conditions along the $x$ direction were periodic and along $y$ reflective walls at $y=0$ and $y=1$~mm.
 Vortices of opposite signs approaching closer than 100~nm are annihilated.
-See End Matter for technical details of the simulation.
+See End Matter for further technical details of the simulation.

-We simulate the decay of typically $2\times 10^4$ vortices with zero net circulation arranged in three types of initial conditions illustrated in Fig.~\ref{fig:simulations}(a-c): random initial distribution, $2\times 2$ vortex grid, and $2\times 10$ vortex grid.
+We simulate the decay of typically $2\times 10^4$ vortices with zero net circulation arranged in four types of initial conditions illustrated in Fig.~\ref{fig:simulations}(a-c): random initial distribution and vortex dipoles (visually indistinguishable), $2\times 2$, and $2\times 10$ vortex grid.
 The large eddies are constructed by placing equal-sign vortex points in a gaussian distribution around the eddy center with the width of 1/5 of the inter-eddy spacing.
-Without pinning (Fig.~\ref{fig:simulations}d), the decay follows $1/t$ with the prefactor depending weakly on the initial condition.
-With pinning, but without probe flow, the vortex line density saturates at a nonzero value when the superfluid velocity induced by neighboring vortices falls below the depinning velocity (Fig.~\ref{fig:simulations}d).
-When probe velocity of amplitude $v_p$ is introduced (Fig.~\ref{fig:simulations}e), for $v_p < v_d$ the vortex line density again saturates at a non-zero value, which, however, now depends on $v_p$ and for $v_p \gg v_d$ approximately the free vortex $1/t$ decay is recovered, albeit with a higher prefactor than for the case without pinning.
-For $v_p \gtrsim v_d$, the decay develops non-self-similar features: a faster-than-$1/t$ decay, followed by a significant slowdown around 0.5~s after which the final $1/t$ is slowly recovered.
+The vortex dipoles are pairs of vortices with uniformly random positions and orientations gaussian distribution of separations with 1~\textmu m mean.
+Without pinning (Fig.~\ref{fig:simulations}d), the decay follows $1/t$ with the prefactor depending weakly on the initial condition, with the exception of the pairs initial condition which shows rapid decay.
+With pinning, but without probe flow, the vortex line density saturates at a nonzero value when the superfluid velocity induced by neighboring vortices falls below the depinning velocity (Fig.~\ref{fig:simulations}d, similar behavior is seen for $v_p < v_d$ for all initial conditions).
+When probe velocity of amplitude $v_p$ is introduced (Fig.~\ref{fig:simulations}e, $v_p$=11 cm/s, $v_d$=10 cm/s), the decay develops non-self-similar features: a faster-than-$1/t$ decay, followed by a significant slowdown around 0.5~s after which the final $1/t$ is slowly recovered.
+The decay of the vortex pairs is again more rapid following approximately $t^{-2}$.